.st0{fill:#FFFFFF;}

 Average SAT scores by State

-Next, we’ll dive into some of the average scores by each state in 2021.
 Hopefully, this will help students see how the average SAT scores vary in different areas of the country.
-This data came from the College Board 2021 Annual State Reports.
+This data came from the College Board 2023 Annual State Reports.

 State